 Invite social media influencers and food bloggers to your restaurant for an exclusive dining experience.
 In exchange for the meal, ask them to include links to your reservations page in their review of the restaurant.

 Optimizing your online restaurant reservations makes it easier than ever for potential customers to become paying guests.
-By taking the time to simplify the booking process and getting your reservations link in front of more people, the right restaurant reservation system can help your business adapt to the new normal.
+By taking the time to simplify the booking process and getting your reservations link in front of more people, the right restaurant reservation system can help your business adapt to what customers expect.